Top 10 Fictional Villains (Part 3)

 First off, can we talk about how imposing and distinguished this man is?
 (Thank you Anthony Head for this phenomenal performance.
 And here I thought I wouldn't be able to see Uther past Giles!).

 Uther's key characteristics are callousness, cowardice disguised by excess power, and a redeeming love for his family that drives him to make terrible decisions for their safety.

 Uther is the quintessential authoritarian—it's his way or the highway.
-Perhaps this is what makes him such a believable villain; we all know someone like him, whether it's a boss or a parent figure, except Uther has an entire kingdom under that control.
+Perhaps this is what makes him such a believable villain; we all know someone like him, whether it's a boss or a parent figure.
+Except Uther has an entire kingdom under that control.

 You'd think his reign of terror, where he had innocent magic-wielders slaughtered right down to the children because of his fear of the unknown, would make him a typical "evil just because" character.

 However, that's not all there is to Uther.
 His fear of magic stems from the magic-induced death of his wife, whom he loved more than his own life.
-This love carries to his son Arthur and his ward Morgana, who he would gladly sacrifice himself for in a heartbeat—which is at odds with his selfishness in every other area.
+This love carries to his son Arthur and his ward Morgana, whom he would gladly sacrifice himself for in a heartbeat—which is at odds with his selfishness in every other area.

 Uther's transgressions are too unforgivable to be redeemed by familial love, so he's a character I love to hate AND hate to love.
 But the protagonist Merlin has numerous chances to let Uther die, and I was always a little relieved when he didn't—because despite everything, Arthur would lose a loving father and the kingdom would lose a strong ruler Arthur isn't yet ready to replace.